Gates of Alexander: Rabbinic literature

+Alexander Romance

-The Gates occur in later versions of the Alexander Romance of Pseudo-Callisthenes, in the interpolated chapter on the "Unclean Nations" (8th century).
+The Gates occur in later versions of the Alexander Romance of Pseudo-Callisthenes.
 This version locates the gates between two mountains called the "Breasts of the North" (Μαζοί Βορρά).
 The mountains are initially 18 feet apart and the pass is rather wide, but Alexander's prayers to God causes the mountains to draw nearer, thus narrowing the pass.
 There he builds the Caspian Gates out of bronze, coating them with fast-sticking oil.
-The gates enclosed twenty-two nations and their monarchs, including Goth and Magoth (Gog and Magog).
+The gates enclosed twenty-two nations and their monarchs, including Gog and Magog (therein called "Goth and Magoth").
 The geographic location of these mountains is rather vague, described as a 50-day march away northwards after Alexander put to flight his Belsyrian enemies (the Bebrykes, of Bithynia in modern-day North Turkey).

-A similar story also appears in the Qur'an, Surat al-Kahf 83–98.
-The Qur'an describes a figure known as Dhu al-Qarnayn, traditionally believed to be Alexander the Great, who built a wall made of iron between two mountains to defend the people from Yajuj and Majuj.